zishan696/usb-speed-test-zishan/README.md

 ## 🤝 Contributing

-This project demonstrates production-level Python development for portfolio/interview purposes.
+This project demonstrates production-level Python development.
 Feel free to:
 - Fork and adapt for your own use cases
 - Study the code structure and patterns
 - Use as a reference for pytest best practices